recharts/recharts/CONTRIBUTING.md

 ## Ongoing Initiatives

 We use Github Discussion to organise our discussion along new intiatives and organise ourselves.
+Please do check the [announcements](https://github.com/recharts/recharts/discussions/categories/announcements) section for an overview of recent initiatives.

 ## <a name="issues"></a>Issues and Bugs